A Lesson to Learn: Telefonica Brasil S.A. (VIV)

 Telefonica Brasil S.A.
-(NYSE:VIV) went down by -0.38% from its latest closing price compared to the recent 1-year high of $9.25.
-The company’s stock price has collected -3.87% of loss in the last five trading sessions.
-Press Release reported 4 hours ago that 3Q21 Results: Telefônica Brasil S.A.
+(NYSE:VIV) went up by 7.87% from its latest closing price compared to the recent 1-year high of $9.25.
+The company’s stock price has collected 10.45% of gains in the last five trading sessions.
+Press Release reported on 10/27/21 that 3Q21 Results: Telefônica Brasil S.A.

 Is It Worth Investing in Telefonica Brasil S.A.
 (NYSE :VIV) Right Now?